Blog

 Forecasting the Future

-What is the Improvement Forecaster?
-The Half-Life Diagram consists of an equation, and a graphical plot of expected improvement over time.
-The Half-Life Diagram uses estimated degrees of technical and
+The Improvement Forecaster consists of an equation, and a graphical plot of expected improvement over time.
+It uses estimated degrees of technical and organizational complexity, and based on prior programs, estimates a rate of improvement.

 Need to improve team performance?
 Find and Correct the "Pinch-Points"

-Teams that develop new products are challenged to produce a high-quality, valuable solutions in as short a time as possible and within a tight budget.
-We all know that slippage in time-to-market; decr
+Pitch points for Teams that develop new products and are challenged to produce a high-quality, valuable solutions in as short a time as possible and within budget.

 Agile Myth #1: It Can’t Work for Hardware!